notnandan/numerology/README.md

-# numerology
+# Numerology
-a terminal calculator
+A basic terminal calculator for people who like text.